krishabhkumar/ecommerce_contract/Ecommerce-main/Ecommerce-main/README.md

 - Buyers must pay the exact product price in Ether to complete a purchase.
 - The contract uses wei as the unit for Ether transactions, where 1 Ether = 10^18 wei.

-## License

-This smart contract is released under the MIT License.
-See the `LICENSE` file for more information.